Zeff01/formapp-be/tests.md

 # Setup for environment

-create .env.test that required later to run the tests
+create .env.test that required later to run the tests just copy the .env file

 # Tests for Modules in tests/modules Folder